rolkra/explore/README.md

 [![Downloads](http://cranlogs.r-pkg.org/badges/explore)](https://cran.r-project.org/package=explore)
 [![Total Downloads](http://cranlogs.r-pkg.org/badges/grand-total/explore)](https://cran.r-project.org/package=explore)

 Simplifies Exploratory Data Analysis.

+## Why this package?

+* **Fast success** for new R user.
+It is said that R has a steep learning curve, especially if you come from a GUI for your statistical analysis.
+Instead of learning a lot of R syntax before you can explore data, the explore package enables you to have instant success.
+You can start with just one function - explore()

+* **Faster insights with less code** for experienced R user.
+Exploring a fresh new dataset is exciting.
+Instead of searching for syntax at Stackoverflow, use all your attention searching for interesting patterns in your data using just a handful of easy to remember functions.

+## How to use it

-There are two ways to use the explore package:
+There are three ways to use the package:

-**Interactive data exploration**
+**Interactive data exploration** (univariat, bivariat, multivariat) limited to a binary target.

-Launch an interactive shiny-app to explore data.
-You can inspect individual attributes, explore their relation to a binary target or create a fully automated report of all attributes with a few "mouseclicks".

-**Functions for reproducible data science**

-Use the functions behind the shiny app for "tidy EDA".
+Generate an **Automated Report** with one line of code.
+The target can be binary, categorical or numeric.

+**Manual exploration** using a easy to remember set of tidy functions.
 There are basically four "verbs" to remember:

-* explore - if you want to explore an attribute or the relationship between an attribute and a binary target.
+* **explore** - if you want to explore an attribute or the relationship between an attribute and a binary target.
 The output of these functions is a plot.
-* describe - if you want to describe a dataset or an attribute (number of na, unique values, ...)
+* **describe** - if you want to describe a dataset or an attribute (number of na, unique values, ...)
 The output of these functions is a text.
-* explain - to create a simple model that explains a target
+* **explain** - to create a simple model that explains a target
-* report - to generate an automated report of all variables
+* **report** - to generate an automated report of all variables

 The explore package automatically checks if an attribute is categorial or numerical, chooses the best plot-type and handles outliers (autosacling).